God Walks on the Wings of the Wind

 Welcome the winds of God’s Presence into your life that He might come in very real in tangible ways releasing His fragrance and supernatural activity through this most intimate communion with His Spirit.

-Join our weekly Overflow newsletter and be empowered to live in God's presence, walk in God's power, and expand God's kingdom.
-Subscribe below, it's free.
+Our newsletter empowers you to live in God’s presence, walk in God’s power, and advance God’s kingdom.
+Subscribe below, it’s free.